173.2 MHz Radio

 minutes per lobe.

-Penned as Cygnus-A whispered through the virtual lobes
+Penned as Cygnus-A whispered through the virtual lobes presented

-by the pair of spaced
+by the pair of 10 element Yagis spaced 22metres apart.

 A vintage Hameg spectrum